 Most courses do not have prerequisites and may be completed in any order.
 The following six courses are required for the M.S.Ed. in Special Education.

 This course is designed for teachers to examine the development and the diverse educational, physical, motor, communication, social-emotional and cognitive needs of students with disabilities.
 Research on and implications for appropriate diagnosis, service delivery, and instructional methodology are examined.
+Summer Term.

 This course offers an investigation of the special methodology, materials and approaches for teaching students with mild to moderate disabilities in the academic curriculum (K-12).
 Educational assessment strategies, components in individualized education programs, and the design of such programs are also studied.
+Fall Term.

 An advanced study of the assessment, curriculum development and instruction in meaningful curriculum design including functional academics; critical life skills; and communication, social and mobility areas.
 Authentic assessment strategies, components in individualized education programs, and the implementation of functional curricula across settings are studied.
+Spring Term.

 In this course, teachers will be introduced to the laws and legal implications of court decisions affecting schools and professional educators.
 Teachers will analyze and discuss constitutional law, case law and legal issues affecting educational policy and practice.
+Spring Term, even years.

-Advocacy and Leadership Course
+Two Elective Advocacy and Leadership Courses

 - MTL 521 Building Professional and Community Relationships through Collaboration